Wills and Probate Solicitors

 - where a form IHT400 is required, submit this in advance of the probate application to HM Revenue and Customs

 - prepare the application for the Grant

-- submit the documentation to the probate Registry
+- submit the documentation to the Probate Registry

-- provide the Grant and office copies to the Personal Representatives
+- provide the grant and office copies to the Personal Representatives

-If you require help to ascertain the date of death details of assets and liabilities, we can do this work for you, but our fixed fees will then be £2000 + VAT (£2400) where a Return of Estate Information form (IHT205) is completed and £3000 + VAT (£3600) where an Inheritance Tax account is required (form IHT 400).
+Where clients require help to ascertain the date of death details of assets and liabilities, we can do this work for you, but our fixed fees will then be £2000 + VAT (£2400) where a Return of Estate Information form (IHT205) is completed and £3000 + VAT (£3600) where an Inheritance Tax account is required (form IHT 400).

 No other work is included within this fixed fee, leaving you free to obtain all assets, pay all liabilities and account to the beneficiaries entirely by yourself.
-Where you do require us to undertake additional work, it will be the subject of an entirely separate and bespoke quotation.
+Where clients do require us to undertake additional work, it will be the subject of an entirely separate and bespoke quotation.

-Disbursements with Grant only Fixed Fee Work, will comprise only the Probate application fees of £155 and the cost of any Office Copy Grants you may require at the rate of £1.50 per copy.
+Disbursements with Grant only Fixed Fee Work, will comprise only the probate application fees of £155 and the cost of any Office Copy Grants you may require at the rate of £1.50 per copy.